DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 You need to add this to `config.cfg` as well.
 Uncomment (remove `#`) the two lines `rpc_user` and `rpc_password` and add your information.
 If you don't have a user and a password for Bitcoin Core yet, you can create that here and transfer it to Bitcoin Core later.

+#### Change the bitcoin.conf file

 To use a rpcuser and rpcpassword you need to add this to your `bitcoin.conf` file.
 If you are unsure if you’ve set this or not, look in the default location (C:\Users\User1\AppData\Roaming\Bitcoin\bitcoin.conf).
 If you’ve moved the data directory, Bitcoin Core will try to use the .conf file in the new location (if it exists).
 Edit the file at that location.

 The file also needs to contain the line `server=1` (to accept connection from other programs).
+Add or change this linein your file.

 If you don’t have a bitcoin.conf file, simply create a .txt file in your data directory (where you store the blocks) and add the information, save and rename the file to `bitcoin.conf` (make sure to change the extension from .txt to conf).
 So the file should at least contain the following:
 ```